 Obviously teaching any scripture requires reliance on the Holy Spirit, but teaching narrative specifically is often terrifying to most youth ministers I talk to.
 How do you elicit meaning from these stories?
 Are they examples to follow or to avoid?
 How much historical context do you give your students?
 How do you pull application from truth that is already applied?
 And how in the world does one explain Melchizedek?!
 (Helpful hint of the day: Melchizedek is hard for everyone) Perhaps you are reading this and thinking, ‘Exactly.
 I try to teach narrative and I’m just so bad at it.
 I even try to bring it to Jesus and it just ends up a mess, so why bother?’

 Might I offer some words of encouragement?
 That place of inadequacy and helplessness is absolutely, totally, and completely beautiful – and it is exactly where the Spirit longs to help you.
-I know two things: the Spirit loves the Word (He wrote it!), and He loves my students.
-If I keep those two truths in mind, I find myself approaching difficult scripture with hope, rather than defeatism.
-I find myself stopping my frantic and panicked studying and coming to God with this plea: ‘Father, all scripture is breathed out by You and is useful for my students, to fully equip them for every good work.
+I know two things: the Spirit loves the Word (he wrote it!), and he loves my students.
+If I keep those two truths in mind, I find myself approaching difficult scripture with hope rather than defeat.
+I find myself stopping my frantic and panicked studying and coming to God with this plea: ‘Father, all Scripture is breathed out by You and is useful for my students, to fully equip them for every good work.
 Help.
 Give me insight I lack.
 Give me application that seems far off.
 Help this connect to these students and help Your word change their lives.’
 Every single time I pray that prayer, I find the Lord is always faithful.

 If you’re feeling stuck in a rut of teaching, try going back to the basics.
 I’m sure, if you do, you’ll find that it is worth it.